 Put them together correctly and they can boost performance, build muscle and endurance, burn fat, and cut your workout time in half.
-Research shows that supersets burn more calories during and after your workout versus traditional resistance training, according to a study published in the Journal of Strength and Conditioning Research.
+Research shows that superset workouts burn more calories during and after your sweat sesh versus traditional resistance training, according to a study published in the Journal of Strength and Conditioning Research.
 But put them together incorrectly, and it can leave you with aches, pains, and injuries, or just an ineffective workout.
 (And we're not just talking about being sore.)

-For your basic gym-goer, calling these things the broad term of "supersets"will do the job.
-But if you really want to know what you're talking about (and impress all the meatheads in the weight room), learn the different types of supersets and how they can help you design a better workout.
+For your basic gym-goer, calling these things the broad term of "supersets" will do the job.
+But if you really want to know what you're talking about (and impress everyone in the weight room), learn the different types of superset workouts and how they can help you achieve even more strength gains.

 If you go by the super-specific definition, a true superset (antagonist superset) is when you're doing two exercises that target opposing muscles groups.
 Think: a biceps curl and a triceps extension.
 The main perk of adding these to your workout is that your muscles will recover faster in between sets.
-"When one muscle group is being contracted, its functional opposite relaxes, reducing the need of a break or rest time between exercises," says Edem Tsakpoe, a New York Sports Clubs master trainer.
+"When one muscle group is being contracted, its functional opposite relaxes, reducing the need of a break or rest time between exercises," says Edem Tsakpoe, head trainer at Manhattan Exercise Co. in New York City.

 And there are also unrelated supersets, which is where the two exercises use totally different muscles groups.
 Think: lunges and biceps curls.
 "The primary advantage of this type of superset is that there is no loss of strength in going from one exercise to the other," says Tsakpoe.
 You can hammer out quality reps of both without feeling super fatigued.

-The main draw of adding supersets to your routine is to get the biggest bang for your buck when it comes to time spent in the gym.
+The main draw of adding superset workouts to your exercise agenda is to get the biggest bang for your buck when it comes to time spent in the gym.
 "It increases the intensity of the workout while reducing the time it takes to execute the program," says Tsakpoe, this making it more effective.
 But beyond that, there are ways to use supersets to seriously jack up your training or focus on certain goals.
-Here, some ideas from Rusin.
+Here, some superset workout ideas from Rusin.

 Instead, superset a compressive movement (ex: a kettlebell goblet squat or barbell lunge) with a decompressive movement—anything where your arms are fixed in place, but your feet are free to move.
 Think: dips, pull-ups, glute bridges, or anything hanging.
 (A great choice: some type of suspension training, which has been shown to be super effective.)

-The main takeaway, though, is to keep your training safe and smart; in the end, workout design is totally individualistic and goal-oriented.
+The main takeaway, though, is to keep your superset workouts safe and smart; in the end, workout design is totally individualistic and goal-oriented.
 But if you're looking to log an effective workout, just adhere to these rules, and you'll be fine, says Rusin.

 "Mastering the basics and getting the most out of the super and compound sets—that's a huge step in the right direction," he says.